-We took down the shelter, storing all the material for the next time.
-We covered the fire-pit with dirt, scattering the circle of stones.
+We take down the shelter, storing all the material for the next time.
+We cover the fire-pit with dirt, scattering the circle of stones.

-“It’s called the campfire rule; always leave where y’alls camped out better for the next ones that comes along.”
+“It’s called the campfire rule; always leave where y’alls camped out better for the next ones that come along.”

 “Whatever.
 Y’all jist has ta make me work my ass off.

-I slapped his naked butt.
+I slap his naked butt.
 “There’s still a bit left there.”